AlmirPaulo/my-own-fucking-ads/README.md

 ## Contribute
 1. To report any bugs, use the Issues tab.
 2. I accept pull requests, just be clear about what your pull request is about.
-3. Talk about **My Fucking Ads** with people!
+3. Talk about **My Own Fucking Ads** with people!
 Make videos, posts, tell to your friends!

 ## Versions
 0.0.1 - June, 2025